edisonpapers/the-working-estate/README.md

     - [“Men’s Labor” Landscaping and Chauffeuring​](/9)
     - [Rest and Respite ](/10)

 This site highlights the Glenmont Estate.
-It is a collaboration between Edison Papers Director Paul Israel, interns Mia De Angelis and Katherine Little from the Rutgers Public History Certificate program, Nicole Wines and digital editor Erin Mustard, who help the project develop its digital and public humanities outreach.
-Click on the links below to read an Introduction to the diary and each of the ten Diary Entries.
+It is a collaboration between Research Fellow Melissa Benbow, Edison Papers Director Paul Israel, and Nicole Wines.
+Click on the links below to explore this exhibit.

-Glenmont, pictured above has been one of the premiere estates of Llewellyn Park, a private community in West Orange, New Jersey since 1882.
-In 1886, the Glenmont estate became the home of Thomas and Mina Edison.
-For the next six decades, domestic workers, including cooks, chambermaids, parlor maids, laundresses, housemen, gardeners, and general servants served as support staff to Mina Edison in the maintenance of the home. ​

-Glenmont’s maintenance consisted of patterned rhythms of production, restoration, and care, and the Glenmont staff adapted their labor to shifting technologies, the Edisons’ seasonal migrations to Florida, changes in family structure, and the evolving expectations of elite domestic life in the late nineteenth and early twentieth centuries.
-Some employees remained for decades, and others appeared only briefly in census lines or voucher books.
-Collectively, their work supported the upkeep of the estate.
-Meals were prepared, fires were laid, linens were renewed, guests were received, children were tended, and the grounds were maintained and sustained by the effort of people with their own stories.
-To trace Glenmont’s history from 1885 to 1947 is to trace the evolving, often invisible labor of the people who made it a historic property.
 ​
 ### Explore the exhibit {.cards}